Things to do in New Orleans with Teens- or Anyone!

 best ghost tours in New Orleans

-The spooky LaLaurie Mansion was one of the stops on our Witches Brew Ghost Tour.
+The spooky LaLaurie Mansion was one of our Witches Brew Ghost Tour stops.
 The stuff that happened in this house is very bizarre.
-Without this tour, one would just walk by it.
+Without this tour, one would walk by it.

-You can’t go to a city that is three hundred years old, with such a strong cast of characters, without taking in a ghost tour!
-We did the 4-in-1 tour, which covers ghosts, witches, vampires, and, of course, voodoo!
+You can’t go to a city that is three hundred years old and has such a strong cast of characters without taking a ghost tour!
+We did the 4-in-1 tour, which covered ghosts, witches, vampires, and Voodoo!
 I have been on some really cheesy ghost tours and some great ones.
-Great ones teach you something while you getting creeped out.
+Great ones teach you something while you get creeped out.
 They also keep everything believable.
-This was definitely a great one!
+This was a great one!

-Our guide is a born storyteller who really made the history of the city come alive.
-The walking tour takes place in the French Quarter, so not only is it a great way to get a bit of a scare, but it is also the perfect way to learn about the area.
+Our guide is a born storyteller who made the city’s history come alive.
+The walking tour takes place in the French Quarter, so it is not only a great way to get a bit of a scare but also the perfect way to learn about the area.

 I have since returned and added these two museums to my experiences: